bowbikes/NosTerraEnergyModel/README.md

 - A simplified version of this model was created by Spencer in Excel and translated to JavaScript to produce Sankey charts.
 We aim to enhance this process.
 [Existing Sankey](https://www.NosTerra.com/sankey-test)

 ### Enhancements:
-- Both models rely on gathering extensive data, such as LCOE and efficiency of various energy generation methods like natural gas turbines, solar, hydroelectric, etc.
+- Both models rely on gathering extensive data, such as the LCOE and efficiency of various energy generation methods like natural gas turbines, solar PV, hydroelectric, etc.
 - We have identified key weaknesses in the existing data and assumptions, which we need help to address.
 - [LCOE Presentation](1.START_HERE/2.%20LCOE%20Review.pptx)